Qrtr-ai/claude-yolo/README.md

 **YOLO** = **Y**ou **O**nly **L**ive in a c**O**ntainer

-_(Claude came up with that high-larious pun btw when I told it to write this README)_
+_(Claude came up with that high-larious pun all on its own btw when I told it to write this README)_

-This repository provides a VS Code _devcontainer_ setup that allows Claude Code to run with full permissions (`--dangerously-skip-permissions`) in a sandboxed Docker environment.
+This repository provides a VS Code [_devcontainer_](https://code.visualstudio.com/docs/devcontainers/containers) setup that allows Claude Code to run with full permissions (`--dangerously-skip-permissions`) in a sandboxed Docker environment.
 This gives Claude the freedom to make changes without constant permission prompts, while keeping your host system safe through container isolation.

 ---
 > **⚠️ DISCLAIMER**: Docker isolation provides no absolute guarantees, and letting it use your host's Chrome obviously
-> breaks isolation, and it can still _potentially_ destroy whatever is inside your project repo and your `~/.claude`.
+> breaks isolation, and it can still _potentially_ destroy whatever is inside your project and your `~/.claude`.
 So
 > while it's _safer_ than bypassing permissions on your host, and much less annoying than either maintaining
 > `permissions` blocks in your `settings.json` or selecting `yes and don't ask again for similar commands`, you trade
 > some level of security for some level of convenience, as is often the case. 💀